SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

   The case is run on 16 nodes of Poincare with 2 MPI ranks and 8 OpenMP threads per rank.

-For the moment, only LL and CLL can be vectorized efficiently as for the pushers.
+The LL and CLL are vectorized efficiently.
+The Niel model implementation has been spitted into several loops to be partially vectorized.

-As a consequence, code performance is likely to be more impacted running on SIMD architecture with large vector registers such as Intel Xeon Phi.
+When using the Monte-Carlo radiation model, code performance is likely to be more impacted running on
+SIMD architecture with large vector registers such as Intel Xeon Phi processors.